raghuponnam/logstash-output-jdbc/README.md

 # logstash-output-jdbc
-Logstash image with jdbc, output plugin and uuid filter
+Logstash oss with jdbc, output plugin and uuid filter